Storage & Back-up Workflow for Filmmakers

 by | February 28, 2023

-The proper storage of media assets is crucial to any good production.
+The proper storage of large videos and other media assets is crucial to any good production.
 Either as a backup in case anything goes wrong, in archive for future projects, or inside a collaborative environment for teams to access and update remotely.

 The Importance of a Video Storage and Backup Workflow